 Our time in Kerala was a stark contrast to our time in the North of India , not only is Kerala far more relaxed, it is also full of incredible amounts of nature, endless greens compared to the concrete jungles in the North.
 I have to admit I enjoyed my time in the South much more than the North.
 We were lucky enough to see a fair amount of Kerala, we cruised the backwaters of Alleppey, saw the Chinese fishing nets in Fort Cochin and watched the sunset on Marari Beach but our most unique destination was in a little homestay in the middle of the Munnar tea plantations – The Gruenberg Tea Plantation Haus.

 Where to stay when visiting the Munnar Tea Plantations

 Munnar is synonymous with rolling hills that are carpeted with plantations of tea, it is recognised for having some of the best and most beautiful tea gardens across the globe.
-Owing to the presence of large tea estates and big names in the field (Tetley!), it is regarded as a prominent hub of tea trade in the country.
+Owing to the presence of large tea estates and big names in the field (Tetley!), it is regarded as a prominent hub of the tea trade in the country.